 - Of any age with a palpable rectal mass (intraluminal and not pelvic; a pelvic mass outside the bowel would warrant an urgent referral to a urologist or gynaecologist).

 Contrast-enhanced CT of the chest, abdomen and pelvis should be used to estimate the stage of disease for patients with colon cancer.
-MRI should be used to assess the risk of local recurrence, as determined by anticipated resection margin, tumour and lymph node staging, to all patients with rectal cancer.
-If intracranial disease is suspected clinically then a contrast-enhanced MRI of the brain should be performed.
+MRI should be used to assess the risk of local recurrence (as determined by anticipated resection margin, tumour and lymph node staging) in all patients with rectal cancer.
+Endorectal ultrasound should be offered if MRI shows disease amenable to local excision or if MRI is contra-indicated.

 The Dukes' staging classification is now gradually being replaced by the tumour/node/metastases (TNM) classification:

 - T0: no evidence of primary carcinoma in situ (Tis) - intraepithelial or lamina propria only.

 - T2: invades muscularis propria.

 - T3: invades subserosa or non-peritonealised pericolic tissues.

 - T4: directly invades other tissues and/or penetrates visceral peritoneum.

 - NX: regional nodes cannot be assessed.

 - N2: 4 or more regional nodes involved.